bbauska/ibm-intermediate-web-dev/README.md

 WordPress is a CMS that helps you build and manage your website.
-It serves as a foundation for your content and allows you to install plugins that enhance your website\'s functionality and design.
+It serves as a foundation for your content and allows you to install plugins that enhance your website&apos;s functionality and design.
 WordPress CMS gives you greater flexibility and control over your website and content than What-You-See-Is-What-You-Get (WYSIWYG) website builders.
 You may want to use WYSIWYG website builders for their ease of use.
 However, they are frequently feature-limited and require you to host with a specific company.
-WordPress allows you to constantly update your website\'s design, content, and functionality.
+WordPress allows you to constantly update your website&apos;s design, content, and functionality.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">